 Lastly, remember that you’ll need to honor your maintenance schedule and come in for checkups and cleanings as recommended.
 This will help the dentist to keep an eye on your progress and provide timely intervention where necessary.

 Are you interested in osseous surgery in Coral Springs, FL?
-Call Designer Smiles, a dental practice that promises excellent dental care for all patients in Coral Springs, FL.
+Call or book an appointment with Designer Smiles, a dental practice that promises excellent dental care for all patients in Coral Springs, FL.